Black cherry aphid (Myzus cerasi)

 Rusty plum aphid (Hysteroneura setariae)

-Pest description and damage The black cherry aphid is a shiny black aphid species.
+Pest description and damage The black cherry aphid is a shiny black aphid species whose size ranges from 0.07 to 0.12 inches in length.
 This species produces winged adults that migrate to summer hosts in the mustard family.
-The rusty plum aphid is rusty brown or deep purple with white bands on the legs.
+The rusty plum aphid is rusty brown or deep purple with white bands on the legs and size ranges from 0.05 to 0.08 inches long.
 Winged adults of this species migrate to corn, grasses and Virginia creeper during the summer.
 Many other aphid species may infest cherry.
 Aphid feeding can cause the host leaves to become curled and distorted.

 For biology, life history, monitoring and management

 See "Aphid" in:

 See Table 1 in: